Rent The Brain, Own The Memory

 A global logistics firm doesn’t gain an edge from AI by deploying a chatbot.
 It gains a competitive advantage by training its AI models on the decades of supply chain telemetry, weather patterns, and port latency data.
 They are creating new business models, optimizing the delivery of products into the hands of customers in ways that weren’t possible before AI.

-Firms with a true AI First mindset are using AI to build intellectual property moats that will compound over time and separate them from the firms that are doing some “AI stuff”.
+Firms with a true AI-First mindset are using AI to build intellectual property moats that will compound over time and separate them from the firms that are doing some “AI stuff”.

 Sophisticated AI-First firms are adopting a hybrid architecture, whereby they rent the massive reasoning power of commodity LLMs for general tasks, then they own and build specialized vector databases that define their core business logic.
+Think of it like renting a supercomputer for thinking, but storing intellectual property in a private vault.

 Their value lies not in the commoditized vendor AI tools where there will inevitably be a race to the bottom on pricing, but in enabling corporations to convert their internal data into durable competitive moats.